rmind/tlsf/README.md

 * `tlsf_t *tlsf_create(uintptr_t baseptr, size_t size, bool exthdr)`
   * Construct a resource allocation object to manage the space starting at the specified base pointer of the specified length.
-  If `exthdr` is true, then block headers will be externalised and allocations can be made only through `tlsf_ext_alloc` and `tlsf_ext_free`.
-  Note: the allocator will not attempt to access the given space;
-  _malloc(3)_ will be used to allocate the block headers.
+The base pointer must be at least word aligned.
+If the TLSF object allocation fails or the base pointer is not aligned, then `NULL` is returned.
-  If `exthdr` is false, then the given base pointer is treated as accessible memory and the block headers will be inlined in the allocated blocks of space.
+  * If `exthdr` is false (the TLSF-INT case), then the given base pointer is treated as accessible memory area and the block headers will be inlined within the allocated blocks of memory.
+  * If `exthdr` is true (the TLSF-EXT case), then the block headers will be externalised and allocations can be made only through `tlsf_ext_alloc` and `tlsf_ext_free`.
+The allocator will not attempt to access the given space and _malloc(3)_ will be used to allocate the block headers.

 * `void tlsf_destroy(tlsf_t *tlsf)`
   * Destroy the TLSF object.